 Horses as Guides, Teachers and Healers

 When our industrial dependence on horses faded, the horse transformed itself again.
 The modern horse’s emergence as teacher, healer and guide has its roots in the 1960’s.
 In 1969 NARHA (North American Riding for the Handicapped) was formed.
-Soon after physical therapists developed treatment protocols for movement of the horse.
-In 1990, Equine Assisted Psychotherapy was implemented in Sierra Tucson by Barbara Rector, MA CEIP-ED.
+Soon after physical therapists developed treatment protocols for movements of the horse.
+In 1990, the first Equine Assisted Psychotherapy program was implemented at Sierra Tucson by Barbara Rector, MA CEIP-ED.

 Horses have the ability to mirror exactly what the human body language is telling them, which quickens self-awareness leading to powerful insight and change.
 The size and power of a horse is naturally intimating to many people.
 Accomplishing a task with a horse in spite of fear bolsters confidence and self-esteem.
-Horses provide wonderful metaphors for leadership, transformation, recovery and other varied life situations.
+Horses provide wonderful metaphors for self-leadership, recovery, and self-discovery inside transformative experiences for other varied life situations.

-Our Medicine Horse staff is comprised of excellent facilitators; each staff member is certified and experienced.
-Students and teachers agree to be responsible for ourselves while practicing new skills with mindfulness and accountability.
+Our Medicine Horse staff are experienced, certified experiential educators, knowledgeable in best practices and principles for the field of equine interaction professionals.
+Students and teachers agree to be responsible for themselves while practicing new skills with mindfulness and accountability.

 The horse is treated as a respected partner in all our interactions together.
 Our standard for the horse’s care (body, mind and spirit) pays tribute and homage to this sentient being, whose contributions to human civilization are unequaled.